ibm-cloud-docs/pattern-vpc-security/overview.md

  - [Encryption in transit - Securing mount connections between file share and virtual server instance](https://docs/vpc?topic=vpc-file-storage-vpc-eit)
  - [SSL offload with IBM Cloud Load Balancer](https://docs/loadbalancer-service?topic=loadbalancer-service-ssl-offload-with-ibm-cloud-load-balancer)
  - [Managing origin certificates](https://docs/cis?topic=cis-cis-origin-certificates)
- - [Setting Transport Layer Security (TLS) options](https://docs/cis?topic=cis-cis-tls-options) [Getting started with Secrets Manager](https://docs/secrets-manager?topic=secrets-manager-getting-started&interface=ui) (Secrets Manager will be discussed further in the document, but it can store certificates that can be used in data-in-transit encryption.
-See that noted section for more information)  See the following immediate section relating to certificates.
+ - [Setting Transport Layer Security (TLS) options](https://docs/cis?topic=cis-cis-tls-options) [Getting started with Secrets Manager](https://docs/secrets-manager?topic=secrets-manager-getting-started&interface=ui) (Secrets Manager will be discussed further in the document, but it can store certificates that can be used in data-in-transit encryption.)Also see the following immediate section relating to certificates.

 ## Certificate Management
 {: #certificate-management}